zhoumingyi/zhoumingyi.github.io/content/publication/ICSE2025_ArkAnalyzer/index.md

 ---
-title: 'ArkAnalyzer: The Static Analysis Framework for OpenHarmony Apps'
+title: 'Investigating White-Box Attacks for On-Device Models - 2'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Haonan Chen
-  - Daihang Chen
-  - Yizhuo Yang
-  - Lingyun Xu
-  - Liang Gao
   - admin
+  - Xiang Gao
+  - Jing Wu
+  - Kui Liu
-  - Chunming Hu
+  - Hailong Sun
   - Li Li

 # Author notes (optional)